Category Archives: Coiba Fishing Stories

 A Fortunate Encounter

-Fate put me on the deck of a 65’ Choy Lee motor yacht in southern Costa Rica in 1991.
-Paul and Judy Sanderson built their own private marina as a home for their yacht and took me in.
-I admired everything about Paul and Judy and their work in Golfito.
-Paul had fished Club Pacifico on Coiba Island years before it closed in 1987 and looked forward to doing it again.
+Paul and Judy Sanderson built their own private marina as a home for their yacht and took me in as right hand man.
+I admired Paul and Judy and their work in Golfito.
+My responsibilities were my pleasure.
+Paul had fished in Panama with Club Pacifico on Coiba Island years before it closed in 1987 and looked forward to doing it again with his own boat.
 I became the captain of their yacht, “Phoenix.”

 A Life’s Mission